Search our Collection

 What does the Registrar Do?

-The Registrar at the Orillia Museum of Art & History is the steward of Orillia’s history.
-The Registrar’s main role is to preserve artifacts related to the history of Orillia and the surrounding area.
+The Collections Coordinator at the Orillia Museum of Art & History is the steward of Orillia’s history.
+The Collections Coordinator’s main role is to preserve artifacts related to the history of Orillia and the surrounding area.
 This involves carefully monitoring the controlled Collections Room using the Canadian Conservation Institute’s guidelines for good museum practices.
-The Registrar maintains the computer database where all information regarding the collection is stored.
+The Collections Coordinator maintains the computer database where all information regarding the collection is stored.
 Having a concise and accessible database is crucial for the museum.
-The Registrar also plays an integral role in deciding which artifacts are collected for the museum and works with other departments within the museum to help develop exhibits and education programming based on the current permanent collection.
+The Collections Coordinator plays an integral role in deciding which artifacts are collected for the museum that fit our collections mandate.
+The Collections coordinator is also responsible for working with other departments in the museum to help develop exhibits and education programming based on the current permanent collection.